Danny-ot/textAnalyzer/README.md

 wordCount(text);
 Expected Output : 4;

-Test : It should 0 for an empty String
+Test : It should return 0 for an empty String
 code:
 const text = "";
+wordCount(text);
+Expected Output : 0;

+Test : It should return 0 is the user inputs just spaces
+code:
+const text = "              ";
 wordCount(text);
 Expected Output : 0;